Yemenia Flight 626: Continued searches

-On 5 July 2009, the signals from the aircraft's flight recorders were detected.
 The French oceanographic vessel Beautemps-Beaupré arrived at the Comoros on 15 July 2009, and by 23 July 2009 had completed a mapping of the ocean floor around the crash area, which helped pinpoint the exact location of the recorders.
 Due to the great depth of the recorders' current location, the French navy had announced that it would employ underwater robots for the recovery operation, which began in August 2009.
+The French vessel EDT Ares was called in to assist with the operation.
+The search area was narrowed down to 75 meters.
 The flight data recorder (FDR) was eventually recovered on 28 August from the Indian Ocean at a depth of 1200 m, while the cockpit voice recorder (CVR) was recovered on 29 August.
+During the underwater search, from August to September, a total of 60 bodies were recovered from the wreckage field at a depth of around 1,200 meters.
+Debris from the wreckage was unloaded to Moroni in September, and a total of 90 bodies had been recovered.
+The search for bodies ended in the same month.